 Continuing on you will walk into the beautifully wooded country lane that skirts a former landlord estate.
 Please be advised that this a private property so keep to the signposted walk, do not leave the public road nor enter the grounds of the estate.
 Continue along this ‘old boreen’ by following the red arrows which link back with main road to the village.
 The trail may be walked or cycled except for the boardwalk in Blanemore.

 Only recently discovered, Blanemore Forest is a treasure chest packed with historical secrets.
 Underneath the bog-lands of North Mayo, 6,000 years of historically importance was uncovered, sacred tombs, mysterious standing stones and field walls to name a few.

 Take a deep breath , inhale the history and see the sites of where your ancestors once walked.
-Don’t just experience Mayo North – be a part of it!
+Don’t just experience North Mayo – be a part of it!

 Saints & Sinners History Tour

-The unique Saints and Sinners Tour is a self-guide smartphone app, which guides visitors around fourteen wonderful heritage sites in Moygownagh, similar to the Blanemore Forest Walk guide launched two years ago.
+The unique Saints and Sinners Tour is a self-guide smartphone app, which guides visitors around fourteen wonderful heritage sites in Moygownagh, similar to the Blanemore Forest Walk guide launched a few years ago.
 With GPS enabled guidance, used with text, audio and video information for each site, the tour breathes new life into poignant survivors of our local history, in and around the village of Moygownagh.

 The Saints & Sinners Tour makes for a lovely day hike.
 We recommend you stop off at Mitchell’s of Moygownagh afterwards for supplies or perhaps a pint to refresh yourself!